httpwg/httpwg.github.io/about/index.md

 The **HTTP Working Group** (a.k.a.
 HTTPbis) is part of the [IETF](http://www.ietf.org/), an internet standards-setting organization.

+Our mandate and scope of work is outlined in our [charter](http://datatracker.ietf.org/wg/httpbis/charter/).

 You can learn more about participating in the IETF by reading [The Tao of the IETF](http://www.ietf.org/tao.html).

 ## Meetings